gojkovicmatija99/Mini-web-framework/README.md

 Feature:
 - Bean factory, Dependency Container and Dependency Injection Engine
 - Recursive dependency injection
+- Framework based on HTTP and REST, can be tested via Postman or browser
 - Implemented custom annotations like @Bean, @Controller, @Service, @Repository, @Autowire, @Qualifier, @POST and @GET

 ## Requirements